 If you believe you have a personal injury case to be heard in California, it is very important that you know how to file this suit.
 There are numerous laws, as well as the statute of limitations, to think about.
 If you miss the statute of limitations, for instance, it is unlikely that you will still be able to make a claim, bar some very rare situations.

-California Personal Injury Statue of Limitations
+San Diego California Personal Injury Statute of Limitations

 In every state in the country, there is a limit as to how much time you have for filing a lawsuit after the harm you have suffered has occurred.
 This is known as the statute of limitations.
 Depending on the type of case you want to have heard, the statute of limitations will also vary.